 - Even Evil Has Standards: When the committee tells Frank they want him to kill any future super-humans, Frank leaves them since he only punishes people who've committed actual crimes, not preemptively murder those who haven't done anything.

-- Evil Gloating: Ham that he is, Doctor Doom wastes time to gloat while having Punisher in a crushing Neck Lift, instead of delivering the finishing blow.
-Which gives Punisher enough time to place a magnetic mine on Doom's face.
+- Evil Gloating: Ham that he is, Doctor Doom wastes time gloating while having Punisher in a crushing Neck Lift, instead of delivering the finishing blow.
+This gives Punisher enough time to place a magnetic mine on Doom's face.

-- Eyepatch of Power: Kesselring, the guy who hired and finances Punisher, wears an eypatch on the ruined side of his face.
+- Eyepatch of Power: Kesselring, the guy who hired and finances Punisher, wears an eyepatch on the ruined side of his face.

 - He Who Fights Monsters: